asjosik1991/lattice-symmetries/python/tutorial.md

 where $\hat P$ is the operator representing the permutation, $\psi$ is a vector from the chosen sector and $\phi$ is the rational number.

 One can think about this list of tuples as a list of symmetry generators with corresponding phases.
+However, the generators are not necessarily independent, and one can pass the whole symmetry group with the appropriate phases.
-If one considers only abelian symmetries, then the generator phases can be any rational number of the form $k/n$, where $n$ is the order of the generator and $k$ is a natural number.
+If one considers only abelian symmetries and independent generators, then the generator phases can be any rational number of the form $k/n$, where $n$ is the order of the generator, and $k$ is a natural number.
 However, if the symmetry group is non-abelian, the phases should be chosen in a proper way, so that characters of group elements organize a one-dimension representation of the symmetry group.

-The simplest example would be:
+Now, we are ready to build a symmetry-adapted basis.
+Th simplest example would be:
 ```pycon
 p = ls.Permutation([1,2,0])
 b0 = ls.SpinBasis(3, symmetries=[(p, ls.Rational(0, 1))]) #We specify the phase to be zero.
 It defines the trivial character